 If you wish to vote in any election, you must be on the

-Registration for the Local Government Elections on Thursday 4 May 2017 has now ended.
+Registration for the UK Parliamentary General Election on Thursday 8 June 2017 has now ended.

 How to register